drscotthawley/formalyzer/README.md

 where `recc_info.txt` contains information about the recommender, their name, their title, their address, phone number and email.
 `urls_list.txt` is a file containing one URL per line.

+Optional: `--verify <student name>` will use Claude to analyze raw HTML (with student name redacted) to check the fields detected via BS4.
+Currently using a local LLM for this is way too slow.
+The field-value mapping can be still done via local LLM.

 ### Installation